jozavala-msft/data-accelerator/Local-Tutorial-Reference-data.md

 ```
  - Click Deploy

 Your data now has reference data joined to it.
-You can view the results by looking at the local file output.
+You can view the results by looking at the local file output as described in this [tutorial](https://github.com/Microsoft/data-accelerator/wiki/Local-Tutorial-Outputs-to-disk).

 * [Next tutorial : Windowing](https://github.com/Microsoft/data-accelerator/wiki/Windowing-functions)